JackyChiu/pool/README.md

 ![gif](.github/lb.gif)

-The standard deviation measures how spread out the pending requests are across workers, giving us an idea of how well the balancer is distributing requests.
+The standard deviation measures how spread out the pending requests are across workers, giving us an idea of how well the pool is distributing work.
 As time goes by the average load goes up the standard deviation remains about the same!

 **Basically the smaller the `Std Dev` the better work is being distributed!**